 - Vegetable oil for frying

-- 1 cup gluten free baking mix (I use this)
+- 1 cup gluten free baking mix or gluten free flour mix

 - 1 tablespoon baking powder